 - The butter will begin to foam as it melts and the color will change to a nutty-brown.
 Once you smell that nutty aroma, take the pan off the heat and pour the browned butter into a glass bowl.

 - Next combine your wet ingredients (minus the butter).
 Milk, vinegar, vanilla extract.

 - Gently pour your wet into the dry ingredients.
 Add more milk if batter is too dry (this depends on the gluten free flour you use).

-- Mix together, then evenly add your brown butter to the batter and gently mix again.
+- Mix together, then evenly add 2 – 3 tbsp of the brown butter to the batter and gently mix again.

 - Place batter in fridge for 15- 20 minutes.
 It will thicken in the fridge.

 - While batter is in fridge, mix 1 tsp of cinnamon with a few tsp of sugar.

-- Bake for 15 to 18 minutes.
-Check at 15 minutes if you are using multipurpose gluten free flour.
+- Bake for 12 to 15 minutes.
+Check at 10 minutes for doneness.

 - Remove and let cool.

 - You can make this dough ahead and freeze for later.
 Super easy!

 - To make paleo version, you can use this >>cassava flour Also note that If you use oat or cassava flour, you might have to adjust the milk and baking time.
 Check at 12 minutes or so.